Best Burp Cloth

 The Comfy Cubs Muslin is a simple rectangular cloth that combines muslin's comfy feel with a budget-friendly price tag.
-It has a whopping six layers of fabric sewn together, and the extra-large size means you can fold it to customize absorbency.
+It has a whopping six layers of fabric sewn together, and the extra-large size means you can layer and fold it to further customize absorbency.
 The light and fluffy feel of the fabric is pleasant to the touch and soft enough for baby's sensitive skin.
 The material absorbs liquids almost instantly, so you do not have to worry about a single drop of spit-up rolling off the cloth onto other surfaces.

 Although it boasts 6-layers of muslin (two more than Aden + Anais), the weave of the fabric is so loose that the combined layers still do not feel very thick.
-Due to this, we found the cloth to be somewhat lacking when it comes to absorbency and preferred to double it over.
+Due to this, we found the cloth to be somewhat lacking when it comes to absorbency and preferred to double it over to provide better coverage.
 Right from the get-go, the Comfy Cubs appeared to be one of the least durable products we tested.
-We found several threads coming loose from the border stitching, and the loosely woven muslin snags more quickly than other fabrics.
+We found several threads coming loose from the border stitching, and the loosely woven muslin snags more easily than other fabrics.
 However, if you are looking for an affordable option and are not as concerned about the longevity of a product, Comfy Cubs is the best choice for any parent searching for an affordable muslin burp cloth.